TruckMap/challenge-mobile/README.md

 ## Submitting

-1. Create a `README.md` with any instructions, assumptions you made, and a few ideas for features you might add if the app was taken any further.
+1. Add to this readme file with any instructions, assumptions you made, and a few ideas for features you might add if the app was taken any further.
 Please also include a few screenshots or a GIF or video showing the app in use.
 2. Zip and email your repository to us.
 You can remove `node_modules` to reduce size.
 3. We will provide constructive and timely feedback on your submission with a clear direction around next steps.
 Thank you for your time.